ChrystleMyrnaLobo/scribble/caffe.md

 ---
 ## Issues
+- Before rebuilding, ensure all relevant files are removed from lib, include and bin folder
 - I had to build protobuf and boost from source
 - gcc-5.x.x requires -std=c++11, but the boost lib are built without such an option.
 So I had to build my own version of boost.
 ### Build boost